 NEW YORK, April 3 —

-TeraWulf management told investors that FERC approval for its 500 MW Morgantown power plant acquisition was "routine and expected within three to six months."
+TeraWulf told investors that FERC approval for its 500 MW Morgantown power plant acquisition was "routine and expected within three to six months."
 Then PJM's independent market monitor and Public Citizen both filed formal motions urging FERC to reject the application outright.
-When a company's own filing omits the fact that its largest strategic partner owns 14% of its shares, "routine" is doing a lot of heavy lifting.
+The company's own filing omitted the fact that its largest strategic partner owns 14% of its shares.
+"Routine" is doing a lot of heavy lifting.

 - Google holds warrants for 73.6 million WULF shares at $0.01 each, representing ~14% pro forma ownership, well above FERC's 10% affiliate disclosure threshold